 - Understand that special requests may take longer to prepare.

-If you have any food related questions or specific dietary needs, contact Kelly Perreault, Special Dietary Liaison, at 207-786-6299 or via email at email@example.com.
+If you have any food related questions or specific dietary needs, contact Kelly Perreault, Special Dietary Liaison at 207-786-6299 or via email at email@example.com.

-Please note that manufacturers may change the formulation of foods without our knowledge.
+Please note the manufacturers may change the formulation of foods without our knowledge.
 Additionally, because food is prepared in a commercial kitchen, using shared equipment, and presented in a self-service environment, there is a possibility of cross-contact with other foods and allergens.

 This item contains peanuts